llvm/llvm-test-suite/Fortran/gfortran/README.md

 It may be necessary to set the `NO_STOP_MESSAGE` environment variable to avoid tests failures in `llvm-test-suite/Fortran/UnitTests/fcvs21_f95`.
 These are unrelated to the gfortran tests here.

+### Testing non-standard features/flags

+Additional denylists for a particular feature can be included by creating DisabledFilesFEATURE.cmake files (in the same format as those for the default denylists), and adding FEATURE to `TEST_SUITE_FORTRAN_FEATURES`.
+Additional compiler flags can be added using `CMAKE_Fortran_FLAGS`.

+For example, to test HLFIR one could use `CMAKE_Fortran_Flags=-flang-experimental-hlfir` and `TEST_SUITE_FORTRAN_FEATURES=HLFIR`.

 ### Notes for developers/maintainers ###